Nour-Sadek/Generating-Randomness/README.md

-3. You will be prompted to print a random string containing 0 or 1, and will be prompted again if number of 0's or 1's don't exceed 4.
+3. You will be prompted to print a random string containing 0 or 1, and will be prompted again if the total number of 0's and 1's doesn't exceed 4.

-4. After that, the program's prediction will be displayed and your current, updated balance will be displayed.
+4. After that, the program's prediction as well as your current, updated balance will be displayed.

-5. Steps 3 and 4 will keep repeated until you type enough.
+5. Steps 3 and 4 will keep repeating until you type enough, after which the program's execution ends.